Blessed be thy roof!

 That is… if you don’t have an old leaking roof in need of repair.

-Another sign of shingle degeneration is the presence of shingle granules mixed in with gutter debris.
+Another sign of shingle degeneration is the presence of shingle granules mixed in with gutter debris or if you see shingles that are curling up.
+If shingles curl up, it can mean that the underlayment of your roof might be damaged.
 This tends to happen as a roof is nearing the end of its lifespan but can happen as soon as your next big storm.
-So if you live in one of the worst cities for natural disasters, with a lot of tornadoes, hurricanes or just a lot of constant rain, try checking at least once every 6 months for small hail damages to your shingles.
+So if you live in one of the worst cities for natural disasters, with a lot of tornadoes, hurricanes, or just a lot of constant rain, try checking at least once every six months for minor hail damages to your shingles.
 Replacing 3 or 4 sometimes is much easier and less expensive than the whole thing.
-Plus, like we said, aesthetics are important.
-Sometimes there’s no structural problems, no leaking roof, but the sun and the hail damages the shingles appearance somehow.
+Plus, as we said, aesthetics are important.
+Sometimes there are no structural problems, no leaking roof, but the sun and the hail somehow damaged the shingles’ appearance.
 Replacing a few might make the roof as a whole look new and raise the fair market price of the house in the process.

-If the threat of animal infestation or water damage caused by a leaking roof aren’t enough to get a homeowner into the attic or atop the roof – or sometimes it’s not a matter of trying affordable roofing; you just can’t do it yourself because of back pain and elder age – call a professional and have this kind of inspection performed before listing the property on the market.
+If the threat of animal infestation or water damage caused by a leaking roof isn’t enough to get a homeowner into the attic or atop the roof – or sometimes it’s not a matter of trying affordable roofing; you just can’t do it yourself because of back pain and elder age – call a professional.
+Have this kind of inspection performed before listing the property on the market.
 Don’t try to hide the problems.
 Believe us; this will backfire on you.
 Get ahead of it, actually!
 Selecting a home inspector to study all the hail damages to the roof and your house’s structure as a whole is a smart idea so you can see how far you are from getting the best offer you can.